 Release date: July 3rd, 1974.

-Parliament’s second album in four years was on the newly formed Casablanca Records, headed by longtime record industry stalwart Neil Bogart.
+Parliament’s second album in four years was released on the newly formed Casablanca Records, headed by longtime record industry stalwart Neil Bogart.
 The album’s title track brought Parliament back into the top ten on the Billboard R&B singles charts for the first time in seven years.
 It would also be the song to solidify the dynamic songwriting team of George Clinton, Bootsy Collins, and Bernie Worrell (this time along with vocalist Fuzzy Haskins).

 The cosmic energy of Funkadelic creeps slightly into the mix on the remaining seven tracks.